alexane-rose/architecture-diagrams/README.md

 # Architecture Diagrams
 Architecture Diagrams to deploy resources in AWS (Diagrams as code)✏️

+## Running the repo
+To run this repository use `make init` to get graphviz and install the required libraries.
+To generate the charts run `make diagrams`.
+The diagrams are defined in code in the directory `diagram_as_code/`.

+## In this repo...
 In this repo you can find diagrams defined in code describing the following architecture blocks :
 - ETL pipeline using glue
 - Lambda function to process data manually added by a user